Licensing the Power BI service for users in your organization

 There's a grace period after a Power BI Pro license expires.
 For licenses that are part of a volume license purchase, the grace period is 90 days.
 If you bought the license directly, the grace period is 30 days.

-Power BI Pro has the same subscription lifecycle as Microsoft 365.
+Power BI Pro has the same license lifecycle as Microsoft 365.
 For more information, see What happens to my data and access when my Microsoft 365 for business subscription ends.